Skip to Content

 LEARN MORE: Complete Guide to Visiting Snaefellsnes Peninsula

-If, however, you stayed in Arnarstapi or any other place on Snaefellsnes Peninsula, you may want to continue your trip a bit more in the direction of the Golden Circle.
+If, however, you stayed in Arnarstapi or any other place on the Snaefellsnes Peninsula, you may want to continue your trip a bit more in the direction of the Golden Circle.
 That way, you don’t have to drive too far the next day.
-In that case, you could either stay in Borgarnes (see suggestions above) or choose a hotel a bit closer to the Golden Circle already.

 One of the best-rated hotels in this area is Hotel Laxarbakki.
-They have apartments for all group sizes and they also have a restaurant where you can have dinner and breakfast.
+It has apartments for all group sizes and also a restaurant where you can have dinner and breakfast.
 The location of this hotel would fit this itinerary quite well.

 In fact, it could be good accommodation for day 1 as well – everything really depends on how much you want to drive on which day and how many different hotels you want to stay in.
 This hotel is about a 1-hour drive from Snaefellsnes Peninsula and about 45 minutes drive from your first stop on day 3 of this itinerary.